Hawaiian Islands cruise in brief

 Taking an all-day official off-shore excursion, meant that I was insured and the cruise-ship won’t leave if there was a delay on the tour.
 Our guide was a local resident who has lived most of his entire life on the island and been operating his private tours for 20 years.
 With someone with that tourism background, I knew I was going to get what I wanted to see and experience.

 Hilo: Garden and Waterfall

-Within a 10-minute drive from the cruise-terminal is the botanical gardens .
+Our first visit within 10-15 minutes drive was the botanical garden and the waterfall.
 Here was the chance to see this breathtaking view of the Rainbow Falls and unique plants which are native to the island.
 Been a keen gardener back home, to me this was the place where I would have love to spend most of my time exploring this pristine natural gardens.

 On our second site to visit was Kilauea volcano .
 We headed up the windy road to the top of the mountain.
 The view on the top was incredibly breathtaking, at the same time we could see the vast destruction that the volcano has done over the years and can see how mother nature can be cruel in its own way.
 It is still an active volcano today and the volcano continues to take centre stage with its eruptive performances.
 Accepting the natural phenomenal that it occurs, it is mind bubbling and I was amazed how this vast land has been filled with hot lava and ashes completely destroying the biodiversity and the ecosystem.